ResearchComputing/Documentation/Job-Submissions.md

 - Submit the job from a login node or compile node
 - The job will run in the background when resources are available.

 Need more assistance?
-Watch a tutorial [video](https://youtu.be/sStJQKTa9zY) or read the template
+Watch a tutorial [video](https://youtu.be/sStJQKTa9zY) or read the information below.

 <!---
 ## Video